JetBrains/amper/docs/Documentation.md

 **Module** is a directory with a `module.yaml` manifest file, sources and resources, which are used to build a certain product.
 A Module Manifest file describes _what_ to produce: either a reusable library or a platform-specific application.
 _How_ to produce the desired artifact is responsibility of the build engine and extensions (work in progress).

-Sources and resources can't be shared by several Pots.
+Sources and resources can't be shared by several Modules.

 _NOTE:_ 🍯 _The name 'Module' is temporary.
 We intentionally avoid using the term 'module' to prevent confusion with existing terminology (Kotlin module, IntelliJ module etc.)._